gjanders/SplunkVersionControl/README.md

 If you have this issue please add this into the python files to workaround the problem as required Refer to [this issue on github](https://github.com/gjanders/SplunkVersionControl/issues/3) for more details

+Note that you can run this from the command line if the logs are not getting populated:

+`splunk cmd splunkd print-modinput-config splunkversioncontrol_backup splunkversioncontrol_backup://<your_input_name_goes_here>`

+Finally the log files are mentioned under the "Where are the logs?" section of this document

 ### Problems with the Splunk Version Control Restore or Splunk Version Control Backup modular input
 Both inputs follow a similar validation process: